marcinkuzminski/rhodecode/README.rst

 Welcome to RhodeCode (RhodiumCode) documentation!
 =================================================

-``RhodeCode`` is a Pylons framework based Mercurial repository browser/management tool with a built in push/pull server and full text search.
+``RhodeCode`` is a fast and powerful management tool for Mercurial_ and GIT_ with a built in push/pull server and full text search.
 It works on http/https and has a built in permission/authentication system with the ability to authenticate via LDAP or ActiveDirectory.
-RhodeCode also supports simple API so it's easy integrable with existing systems.
+RhodeCode also supports simple API so it's easy integrable with existing external systems.

 RhodeCode is similar in some respects to github or bitbucket_, however RhodeCode can be run as standalone hosted application on your own server.
-It is open source and donation ware and focuses more on providing a customized, self administered interface for Mercurial(and soon GIT) repositories.
+It is open source and donation ware and focuses more on providing a customized, self administered interface for Mercurial and GIT repositories.
 RhodeCode is powered by a vcs_ library that Lukasz Balcerzak and I created to handle multiple different version control systems.